Earlobe Repair Surgery

 Earlobe repair will close elongated earring holes, gauge openings, or torn earlobes.
 After years of wearing heavy earrings, the holes can stretch and look deformed.
 Sometimes babies who are fascinated by dangling earrings latch onto them and rip them from the earlobe, leaving the wearer with a jagged tear.
 Then there are those who started gauging their ears and now need their ears to look normal.

 Am I a good candidate?

-A good otoplasty repair candidate, like any good candidate for any plastic surgery, must be in good health, have no active diseases or serious, pre-existing medical conditions, and must have realistic expectations of the outcome of the surgery.
-Again, as with any plastic surgery, a good candidate for earlobe repair is, preferably, a non-smoker.
+A good earlobe repair candidate, like any good candidate for any plastic surgery, must be in good health, have no active diseases or serious pre-existing medical conditions and must have realistic expectations of the outcome of the surgery.
+Again, as with any plastic surgery, a good candidate for earlobe repair is preferably a non-smoker.

 Torn Earlobe Repair

-Recovery is quite simple for earlobe repair.
-Patients will have sutures, which will be removed the following week.
+Recovery is quite simple for earlobe repair; patients will have sutures, which, in almost all cases, are dissolvable.
 Tylenol can be taken to alleviate any discomfort following the procedure.

 Terms to Know

 Coloboma – an absence or defect of tissue

 Bilateral – pertaining to, involving, or affecting two or both sides